splunk/ansible-role-for-splunk/testing/README.md

 splunk_package_version: 9.4.2
 build_id: e9664af3d956
 ```
 Download URLs and architecture suffixes are derived automatically from the role defaults.
+After changing the version, re-run `./testing/run-tests.sh download:splunk` to fetch the new binaries.

 ## Secrets
-`run-tests.sh` generates secrets on first run in `testing/.secrets/`:
+`run-tests.sh` creates secrets if they don't exist in `testing/.secrets/`:
 - `inventory/group_vars/all.yml` - YAML vars file with `splunk_admin_password` and `gitea_secret_key`
 - `id_rsa` / `id_rsa.pub` - SSH keys for container communication
 - `ansible_password` - password for the ansible user on the web terminal